didoda/Foolie/README.md

 **Foolie** reads your rss feeds using **api.rss2json.com** and **Favella** (https://github.com/batopa/favella).

 ## Install
-If you clone this repo, launch `yarn && yarn dev` for development.
+Clone this repo, launch `yarn && yarn dev` for development.
-`yarn build` will update `public` folder.
-You have to manually update `public/index.html` if you do a new build.
+Launch `yarn build` to update `public` folder (you have to manually update `public/index.html` in this case).

 ## Thanks to